ThomasTilli/Coursera_Data_Mining_Capstone_Task6/README.md

 For this task a Kaggle like competition was used and I finaly got the highest score.
 As you can see from the code I used a logistic regression classifier with elastic net penalty.

+## Software Requirements
+In order to run the code you need Anaconda Python 2.7